Join the Online CELTIC HERITAGE TOUR 2021 (from 1st to 5th February, 2021).

-In Edinburgh, we are taken on a tour of the Royal Mile from the castle to the John Knox House.
-We then pick up other vehicles and head off towards Lindisfarne on the north-east coast of England.
-This was a major Irish Celtic missionary commmunity established by St Aidan and used as a springboard for evangelising the north of England.
+From Bangor, we follow Columba to Iona in Scotland, while in Edinburgh we walk the Royal Mile from the castle to the John Knox House covering many centuries of history with global impact.
+Next we head off towards Lindisfarne on the north-east coast of England, a major Irish Celtic missionary community founded by St Aidan out of Iona, and the springboard for evangelising the English.
 The Vikings first raided England at Lindisfarne in 793.